jbmorizot/Grimnir/README.md

 Grimnir
 =======

 Grimnir is a replacement font for Skyrim UI.
+The aim of it is to provide a no-nonsense font with good legibility, at least better than Futura condensed, with a clean look.
+Even if it's a functionnal sans-serif, I wanted it more original than a Futura or a Grotesque.
+The shapes are warm, the capitals bold, and there are many details that give life to the words.
+I hope you'll enjoy it.

 In order to use it you have to:

 1. Download the *Grimnir_Mod.zip* file.
 It contains the font encapsuled in a .swf file named *fonts_en_mod.swf* and the *fontconfig.txt* file that maps the font in Skyrim interface.
 Unzip it.